The word ‘divorce’ comes with a feeling of dejection and hopelessness.

 Dealing with marital separation is hard

 Dealing with someone’s aggressive behavior who has been very nice to you lately, can be hard.
-Try to disengage from everything that makes you remember them or sadden you for a long time.
+As a solution for how to get through a divorce, try to disengage from everything that makes you remember them or sadden you for a long time.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.